metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 #### _History_

 Chicago has spent much of this season beating up on bad teams.
 Their two losses came against teams with decent defenses.
 New Orleans pass defense needs a bit of work, but the rushing defense is solid.
-Still, red zone possessions seem to be a death sentence for this defense, as New Orleans gives up touchdowns on over 80% of opponents' red zone trips.
+Still, red zone possessions seem to be a death sentence for them, as New Orleans gives up touchdowns on over 80% of opponents' red zone trips.
 Then again, Chicago needs to move the ball down the field for that statistic to even play much a role in this game.

 #### _Weather_